myathsupaing/8_Week_SQL_Challenge/Case Study #3 Foodie Fi/Solution/D. Outside The Box Questions.md

 Just as acquiring a new customer can cost five times more than retaining an existing customer, we also need to analyze the following metrics.
 - Customer retention rate
 - Churn rate (trial to churn & trial to paying plan to churn) (i.e. number of uninstalls)
-- Number of active customers by plans (Daily & monthly)
+- Number of active customers by plans (daily & monthly)
 - Free trial conversion rate

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?
 - User interface
 - Market segmentation
 - App crashes rate
-- Engagement (Daily & monthly active users, average session lengths and intervals)
+- Engagement (daily & monthly active users, average session lengths and intervals)
-- Reachability percentage (Opt-in rate and click-through rate) (i.e. push notifications)
+- Reachability percentage (opt-in rate and click-through rate) (i.e. push notifications)

 ### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
 1. Why do you cancel the subscription?